Cloudflare SSL/TLS Hardening: HTTPS, HSTS & TLS 1.3

 SSL/TLS → Edge Certificates → HTTP Strict Transport Security (HSTS)

-A 301 redirect still means the browser made an HTTP request in the first place.
-HSTS fixes that: once a browser has seen the header, it upgrades every subsequent request to HTTPS internally.
-No HTTP request ever leaves the machine again.
+A 301 redirect is better than nothing, but the browser still made an HTTP request to get that redirect.
+HSTS fixes that gap.
+Once a browser sees the HSTS header, it upgrades every future request to HTTPS internally.
+The HTTP request never leaves the machine.

-• Preload — adds the preload directive to the HSTS header.
-This alone doesn’t do anything — you still need to submit your domain at hstspreload.org and meet their requirements (max-age ≥ 1 year, includeSubDomains enabled).
-Once accepted, browsers hardcode HTTPS for your domain, covering even the first visit.
-It’s the only way to eliminate that initial HTTP request, but it’s a serious commitment: removal takes months.
+• Preload adds the preload directive to the header.
+On its own this doesn’t actually do anything.
+You still need to submit your domain at hstspreload.org, meet their requirements (max-age of at least 1 year, includeSubDomains enabled), and wait for acceptance.
+Once you’re in, browsers hardcode HTTPS for your domain, which covers even the very first visit.
+It’s the only way to eliminate that initial HTTP request entirely.
+Removal takes months, though, so make sure you’re ready to commit.

-• No-Sniff Header — adds X-Content-Type-Options: nosniff.
-Enable it.
+• No-Sniff Header adds X-Content-Type-Options: nosniff.
+Turn it on.

-Tip: set Max Age to something short (5 minutes) first, verify nothing breaks, then ramp up.
+You probably want to set Max Age to something short like 5 minutes first, make sure nothing breaks, then ramp up.

-SSLBoard impact: also Web Hardening.
-SSLBoard checks HSTS on every hostname individually — even one missing host drags the score down.
-In a typical Cloudflare setup, this is one of the easiest wins available.
+SSLBoard checks HSTS on every hostname individually, so even one missing host drags your Web Hardening score down.

 SSL/TLS → Edge Certificates → Minimum TLS Version → TLS 1.2

-TLS 1.0 and 1.1 are deprecated, vulnerable (BEAST, POODLE), and unsupported by every modern browser.
-Accepting them in 2026 is indefensible.
+SSLv3, TLS 1.0, and TLS 1.1 are all deprecated and vulnerable to known attacks like BEAST and POODLE.
+No modern browser supports them anymore.
+There’s really no reason to accept them in 2026.
 Setting TLS 1.2 as the floor means clients that can’t negotiate it get a handshake failure instead of a degraded connection.

 TLS 1.2 shipped in 2008.
-If something in your stack still can’t speak it, that’s the thing that needs fixing.
+If something in your stack still can’t speak it, that’s the thing that needs fixing, not your minimum version.

-SSLBoard impact: Protocols score.
-Any endpoint still accepting TLS 1.0 or 1.1 gets penalised.
-Setting the minimum to 1.2 in Cloudflare clears that across your entire edge in one click.
+SSLBoard penalises any endpoint still accepting TLS 1.0 or 1.1 in the Protocols score.
+Setting the minimum to 1.2 in Cloudflare clears that across your entire edge.

 4. TLS 1.3